Kagweitis/Banking-Platform/README.md

 | `AccountService`  | `account_service`  | `public`    |
 | `CardService`     | `card_service`     | `public`    |

-Each service has its own set of tables within its schema and is granted access only to that schema.
+Each service has its own set of tables within its schema and database and is granted access only to that schema.

 ### 🧪 Sample SQL Setup